Campus Faculty Association

 The committees of the organization are: The Executive Committee, Permanent Standing Committees as specified in the Bylaws, and Special committees created for specific purposes by methods detailed in the By Laws.

-1. The Executive Committee consists of the officers of the organization, representatives elected by the members to the AFL-CIO of Champaign County, the chairpersons of all the Standing Committees and up to five members selected by the President and approved by the officers and elected representatives.
+1. The Executive Committee consists of the officers of the organization (President or Co-Presidents, Vice-President, Treasurer), representatives elected by the members to the AFL-CIO of Champaign County, the chairpersons or co-Chairpersons of all the Standing Committees and up to five members selected by the nominating committee and approved by the executive committee and membership.

 2. The Executive Committee will be the administrative authority of the organization and will be chaired by the President.
 It shall carry out general policy as set by the membership.
 In the absence of specific policy instructions from the membership and in situations where immediate action is imperative, it shall make and carry out policies necessary to further the good and welfare of the membership.
 In all policy matters, the ultimate authority resides in the membership.